 A Fledgling National Association Earns its Wings

-Founded in 1988, and known since 2009 as the Partnership for Philanthropic Planning, the National Committee on Planned Giving (NCPG) came of age as an effective professional association in 1990-1991, when it took a principled stand against abuses of charitable trusts.
+Founded in 1988, and known since 2016 as the National Association of Charitable Gift Planners, the National Committee on Planned Giving (NCPG) came of age as an effective professional association in 1990-1991, when it took a principled stand against abuses of charitable trusts.
 Its Model Standards of Practice for the Charitable Gift Planner attracted widespread support at a crucial time, giving NCPG considerable moral and political authority soon after the failed launch of a national training and certification initiative had forced a complete restructuring of the young association’s governance.

 This is the story behind the Model Standards, which took shape during a time of intense debate over the nature of gift planning and the proper roles for the new national association.

 Failure to Launch: NCPG’s First Attempt at Shaping the Profession of Gift Planning

 As the decade of the 1990s began it was not at all clear that the new association could create an effective and widely accepted code of conduct for a broadly diverse field of gift planners, defined in the Model Standards as “all who work in the charitable gift planning process, including charitable institutions and their gift planning officers, independent fund-raising consultants, attorneys, accountants, financial planners and life insurance agents.”
 (See Appendix 1 for the original Model Standards.)